equinor/R_programming_101/03_03_R_nuts_and_bolts_data_types.md

 Matrices
 ========================================================

 Matrices are vectors with a _dimension_ attribute.
-The dimension attribute is itself an integer vector of length 2 (nrow, ncol)
+The dimension attribute is itself an integer vector of length 2 (nrow, ncol).

 ```r
 > m <- matrix(nrow = 2, ncol = 3)